-Kidney cysts are fluid-filled sacs that form on the kidneys.
-Most kidney cysts are harmless and may not cause symptoms.
+Kidney cysts are fluid-filled sacs that can form on the kidneys.
+Most kidney cysts are not dangerous and may not cause symptoms.
 However, in rare cases, kidney cysts may be cancerous.

 Kidney cysts are

 If a kidney cyst contains any solid material or abnormal growth, doctors may monitor it for signs of cancer.
 If a cyst appears cancerous or causes unwanted symptoms, doctors may suggest surgery to remove it.

 This article looks at what kidney cysts are, how doctors classify different cysts, diagnosis, and treatment options.